efarish/portfolio/mobile/kivy_gps_tracker/README.md

 # Kivy Demo

-Below is a demo of the Kivy demo code located in the `kivy` directory.
+Below is a demo of the Kivy app located in the `kivy` directory.
 This simple app has three screens:

 1. A Sign-in screen.
-1. A Sing-up screen.
+1. A Sign-up screen.
-1. A map showing the location of user logged into the service.
+1. A map view showing the location of user logged into the service.

+The Sign-in and Sign-up screens use an API Gateway HTTP API.
+The map view screen using the HTTP API to initialize user locations and the WebSocket API to transmit and receive GPS location updates.

 Below is a screen shot of the Sign-in screen.